kyma-project/kyma/docs/01-overview/main-areas/observability/obsv-04-telemetry-in-kyma.md

 ```

 ### Step 4: Rotate the secret
-A Secret being referenced via the `secretKeyRef` construct as used in Step 3 can be rotated in a manual or automated way (by updating the actual secret values while keeping the actual keys stable).
-The LogPipeline is watching the referenced secrets and will detect changes to them.
-At the moment, the periodic watch is happening only once in an hour.
-To enforce the detection, just annotate the LogPipeline for example with
+A Secret being referenced with the `secretKeyRef` construct as used in the previous can be rotated manually or automatically.
+For automatic rotation, update the actual secret values and keep the keys stable.
+Once an hour, the LogPipeline watches the referenced secrets and detects changes to them.
+To enforce the detection, just annotate the LogPipeline; for example, with the following code:

 ```yaml
 kind: LogPipeline